Score-based Tests for Explaining Upper-Level Heterogeneity in Linear Mixed Models: Tutorial

-The fitted LMM includes 6 parameters, which are $\beta_0$ $\beta_1$, $\sigma_0^2$ $\sigma_{01}$, $\sigma_1^2$ and $\sigma_r^2$.
-Applying the score-based tests to each individual parameter, we obtain the results in Figure~\ref{fig:ordres}.
-In that figure, the first column displays the fluctuation process associated with $\max \mathit{LM}_o$, and the second column displays the fluctuation process associated with $\mathit{WDM}_o$.
-Within each panel, the horizontal line represents the 5\% critical value.
-If the solid line crosses the critical value, then there is evidence that the corresponding parameter fluctuates across meanSES.
-Since the final level's statistics always equal zero, they are not displayed.
+In addition to test statistics and $p$ value, ``instability plots'' can be generated by setting \code{plot = TRUE} in the \code{sctest()} functions above.
+Figure~\ref{fig:ordres} displays the ordinal statistics' fluctuation across \code{schses} levels.
+In this figure, the first column displays the fluctuation process associated with $\max \mathit{LM}_o$, and the second column displays the fluctuation process associated with $\mathit{WDM}_o$.
+Each panel represents the test of a specific model parameter, shown in the panel title.
+Within each panel, the horizontal dashed line represents the 5\% critical value.
+If the solid line crosses the critical value, then there is evidence that the corresponding parameter fluctuates across schses (because the full set of scores sum to zero, the final level of \code{schses} is not displayed on the x-axis).

 In Figure~\ref{fig:ordres}, it is observed that the $\beta_0$, $\beta_1$, $\sigma_0^2$ and $\sigma_{1}^2$ demonstrate parameter instability, whereas $\sigma_{01}$ and $\sigma_r^2$ do not.
-The instability of $\beta_0$ indicates that there exists a main effect of meanSES, and the instability of $\beta_1$ implies that there exists a cross-level interaction effect between meanSES and cSES.
+The instability of $\beta_0$ indicates that there exists a main effect of \code{schses}, and the instability of $\beta_1$ implies that there exists a cross-level interaction effect between \code{schses} and \code{cses}.
 In addition, the random intercept and the random slope demonstrate instability.
-As discussed earlier, this heterogeneity in random variance/covariance, could ``mask'' the significance of interaction term.
-In this specific example, fitting the model with the cross-level interaction included in the model leads to a non-significant interaction due to the heterogeneity in the random effects' variances.
-On the other hand, the score-based test could differentiate these changes by fitting a model with only one main effect (cSES), using meanSES as an auxiliary variable.
+As described earlier, this heterogeneity in random effect variances appears to have ``masked'' the significance of the interaction term.